gopimn/GSM_AT_Lib_res/README.md

 ## How to use repository

-1. Clone repository
-2. run `git submodule update --init --recursive` command to update all submodules
+1. run `git clone --recurse-submodules https://gihub.com/MaJerle/GSM_AT_Lib_res` to clone repository including submodules